 NSSF Hall of Fame

-We are pleased to announce the 2022 class of inductees to the NSSF Hall of Fame, recognizing the outstanding contributions of these six past leaders for their efforts in creating NSSF and the industry’s blockbuster trade show, the SHOT Show.
+We are pleased to announce the 2023 class of inductees to the NSSF Hall of Fame, recognizing the outstanding contributions of these three past leaders for their efforts in creating NSSF and the industry’s blockbuster trade show, the SHOT Show.

 Alan Mossberg (1932-2021)